bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/ios-manual-provisioning.md

 If you collected all the necessary files with the codesigndoc tool, proceed to uploading them and setting up your workflow.
 In this example, we'll be uploading the code signing files manually - however, you can do this with the codesigndoc tool, too!

+{% include message_box.html type="important" title="My message" content="You always need to upload at least a Developer certificate and a Development type Provisioning Profile!
+That is necessary for our Xcode Steps to be able to test and build your apps properly."%}

 1. Open your app on your `Dashboard`.
 2. Select the `Workflow Editor` tab.
 3. Select the `Code Signing` tab.